Vidit10/AIcure/readme.md

 - Python 3.x
 - Jupyter Notebook
 - Libraries: TensorFlow, NumPy, Pandas (for `traindata.ipynb` and `file_predict.ipynb`), Pickle (for saving scaler parameters)

-Make sure to install the required libraries using: pip install tensorflow numpy pandas
+- Use python version- 3.10.13 if possible(most of python versions dont support keras and tensorflow simultaneously) Make sure to install the required libraries using: pip install tensorflow numpy pandas